 Which TENS Unit Should You Buy

-I bought the Santamedical Tens handheld electronic pulse massager unit.
-I've been using it for about 6 months without any problems.
-This is one of the most popular devices.
+I bought the Santamedical TENS handheld electronic pulse massager unit.
+I've been using it for years without any problems.
+It is one of the most popular devices.
 The truMedic TENS unit electronic pulse massager is another popular and similarly priced unit.
-Both cost around $30-$40 and can be used with rechargeable batteries.
-Both offer the same features.
+Both cost around $30-$40, can be used with rechargeable batteries, and offer the same features.
 There are others you can look into but these two brands are very popular and have lots of reviews you can read before making a decision.